bjohnson05/cmsi2210/homework/homework03/README.md

   - The modular sum of 16-bit hex values 0xEEEE + 0xC00C is:
   - The saturated sum of 16-bit hex values 0xEEEE + 0xC00C is:
   - The 16-bit operation 0x9EEE + 0xAB0C has a carry (Y or N):
-  - The 16-bit operation 0x9EEE + 0xAB0C has a overflows (Y or N):
+  - The 16-bit operation 0x9EEE + 0xAB0C has an overflow (Y or N):
   - The negation of 16-bit word 0xB00F is:
   - The negation of 16-bit word 2232 is:
   - The negation of 16-bit word 0x8000 is: